harryf/comedy/docs/_shows/20200222_ASS_Basel_22_Feb_2020__Flying_Dicks.md

 >
 > You guys been having a fun 2020 so far?
 >
-> Wow, I'm in a room of depressed nymphomanians.
+> Wow, I'm in a room of depressed Nymphomaniacs.
 >
 > That is an interesting combination.
 >
-> I've also been having a shitty 2020 because, you know,
+> I've also been having a shitty 2020 because, you know, I was also feeling kind of depressed.
 >
-> I was also feeling kind of depressed.
->
 > But for me, it's about the sex I'm not getting.
 >
-> And, you know, and then I did what a real man does
+> And then I did what a real man does under these circumstances.
->
-> under these circumstances.
 >
 > I go on YouTube and watch animal videos.
 >